filecoin-project/FIPs/FIPS/fip-direct-onboarding.md

 to provide new onboarding methods that do not require a built-in market deal.
-These new methods accept additional parameters from the storage provider which specify the pieces of data activated in the sector, any verified allocations being claimed, and the address of any actors to notify about the successful activation.
+These new methods accept additional parameters from the storage provider which specify the pieces of data activated in the sector, any verified allocations being claimed, and the address of any actors to notify about the successful data commitment.
-Deals are possible, but not necessary.
+Deals with the built-in storage market actor are possible, but not necessary.

 In the direct onboarding flow:

-- _[for verified data only]_ a client makes a verified allocation directly with the verified registry by transferring DataCap tokens to it (this is already possible today),
+- _[for verified data only]_ a client (or authorized delegate) makes a verified allocation directly with the verified registry by transferring DataCap tokens to it (this is already possible today),
 - _[for on-chain paid deals only]_ an SP publishes storage deals to the built-in market actor (also already possible today),
 - at pre-commit, an SP must specify a sector’s data commitment (unsealed CID),